cohenchris/scripts/os/README.md

-## System Services
+## System Services Configuration
 [`services/`](services/)

-Custom services for different operating systems.
+OS-specific system configuration scripts which are mostly intended to be used on a new install.